-First, we are hearing more and more that WE JUST HAD ONE there is a shortage of account people per se, never mind with the right skill managers are being drafted in to be OPTIONS AND ONE more hands on with clients.
+First, we are hearing more and more that WE JUST HAD ONE there is a shortage of account people per se, never mind with the right skill set.
+As a result, more and more senior managers are being drafted in to be OPTIONS AND ONE more hands on with clients.
 This is not a sustainable situation, of course, given the implications on client's expectations and fee run rate.